emmetio/emmet-docs/src/documents/index.html.md

 ---
-layout: default
+layout: page
 title: Emmet Documentation
 ---
 # Welcome to Emmet Documentation and Tutorials web-site

-Emmet is a web-developer’s toolkit for fast HTML & CSS writing and editing, available for various editors
+Emmet is a web-developer’s toolkit for fast HTML & CSS writing and editing, available for various editors.